 Despite your best efforts to protect your leather, your valuable and heavily-used leather apparel and furniture can be damaged.
 Because leather can bond to itself, there are simple techniques that you can use to repair unsightly scratches.

 While the blemish of a scratched leather couch or jacket may seem permanent, many scratches can be fixed or at the very least diminished.
 Leather is a very versatile and resilient material.
 Here is how to remove scratches from leather in three easy steps.

 The first step for repairing a scratch is to contact the manufacturer of your leather accessory, apparel, or furniture.
 Manufacturers often have special instructions and advice that can help you with your specific piece.
-Not all leathers are the same so it is helpful to identify the type of leather with which you are working.
+Not all leathers are the same, so it is helpful to identify the type of leather you're working with.

 While there is no guarantee that you can remove a deep scratch, these steps can help you try to repair and lessen the appearance of the damage.

-If you notice deeper scratches on leather, you'll want to work with a good, non-toxic leather cleaner.
-The best leather cleaner will help get any grime or debris out of the scratches.
-Dab the scratches and gently wipe away any dirt.
+Deep scratches: If the leather is scratched deeply, you'll want to start with a good, non-toxic leather cleaner, like ourLeather Honey Leather Cleaner.
+It will help get any grime or debris out of the scratches.
+Dab the scratched leather and gently wipe away any dirt.